adampresley/sublime-view-in-browser/README.md

 ## Change History

+* 03/08/2013:
+   * Avoid loading Windows special folder references when on a Mac
 * 02/18/2013:
    * Added ability to use Windows special folder references to browser commands.
 Closes
      <a href="https://github.com/adampresley/sublime-view-in-browser/issues/10">#10</a>